 You can let your dog eat pure, ripe, red cooked tomatoes occasionally as a treat.
 However, be SURE that no green or less mature ripe tomatoes were added during the cooking process, as these can be toxic to your dog.
 Also be sure the cooked tomatoes do not contain any additional ingredients, such as sodium, spices or additives that may be harmful to your dog.

-Can Dogs Eat Canned Tomatoes?
+Can Your Dog Eat Canned Tomatoes?

 In the case of canned tomatoes, so long as the tomatoes used are sourced from ripe, red, mature tomatoes only, they should be safe for your dog to eat.
 But it is also a good idea to check the ingredients list first.
 Here, you are checking to be sure no additional ingredients, such as sodium or preservatives, have been added to the canned tomatoes.
 If you see these additives, it is best not to feed the canned tomatoes to your dog.

-Can Dogs Eat Cherry Tomatoes in Soup?
+What About Cherry Tomatoes in Soup?

-Are tomatoes bad for dogs if they’re included in tomato soup?
 The main reason not to let your dog eat tomato soup is because other ingredients may have been added to the soup, such as sodium, flavorings, spices, onions, garlic or dairy.
 These additional ingredients may be harmful or toxic to your dog.
 If you’re not sure about any of the ingredients, it is best to avoid giving it to your dog.

 Can Dogs Eat Tomato Sauce?